JWock82/Pynite/docs/source/PDelta.rst

 There are traditionally 2 types of procedures used to run P-:math:`\Delta` analysis:
 1. The iterative procedure - A basic analysis is rerun considering the effects of the displaced goemetry, leading to further displacements.
 These further displacements require further iterations until the displacements either converge or diverge.
-2. Use of the geometric stiffness matrix `Kg`- A stiffness matrix that adjusts member stiffnesses for the effects of member axial loads is added to the overall stiffness matrix.
-This method allows for a direct linear solution if the axial load on the members is known in advance.
+2. Use of the geometric stiffness matrix `Kg` - A geometric stiffness matrix is added to the overall elastic stiffness matrix `Ke`.
+This adjusts member stiffnesses for the effects of member axial loads and allows for a direct linear solution if the axial load on the members is known in advance.

 P-:math:`\delta` effects can be captured by modeling additional nodes along the members length.
 This forces the analysis to track member internal displacements at the nodes during analysis.
 In most cases only 2 or 3 intermediate nodes are required.
 AISC has published an good engineering journal article discussing this method.